ewolff/microservice-linkerd/HOW-TO-RUN.md

 `microservice-linkerd-bonus`.
 It builds the Docker images and uploads them into the Kubernetes cluster.

+* Google Cloud only: Upload the Docker images with `docker-push-gcp.sh`.

 * Deploy the microservice with `kubectl apply -f bonus.yaml`.

+* Google Cloud: Use `fix-bonus-gcp.sh` first and then deploy with `kubectl apply -f bonus-gcp.yaml`.

+You can also download the images from Dockerhub with `fix-bonus-github.sh` and `kubectl apply -f bonus-dockerhub.yaml`.
+That way there is no need to build them locally.

-* You can remove the microservice again with `kubectl delete -f bonus.yaml`.
+You can remove the microservice again with `kubectl delete -f bonus.yaml`.

 #### Using the additonal microservice

 The bonus microservice is not included in the static web page that contains links to the other microservices.
-However, it can be accessed via the Ingress gateway.
+However, it can be accessed via the Ingress gateway. `ingress-url.sh` outputs the URL of the Ingress gateway.
 If the Ingress gateway's URL is http://192.168.99.127:31380/, you can access the bonus microservice at http://192.168.99.127:31380/bonus.